dherman/module-tag/module-tag/README.md

 modules only in the context of asynchronously loaded code.

-The `module` tag not only makes it convenient to import modules asynchronously, it also provides a better programming model.
+The `module` tag not only makes it convenient to import modules asynchronously, it also makes for a better overall programming model by moving *all* JS development into modules.
 The slogan to live by is:

 > **`<module>` is a better `<script>`**